siran/a_new_vision_on_money/_posts/2024-09-06-lesson-4--money-at-the-service-of-the-body-and-the-body-at-the-service-of-money.md

 Through the ages we have imposed onto ourselves a system of thought that teaches and reinforces the idea that the body is cause and the mind is its effect.

-This system of thought starts with the idea that the body has its impulses and needs like feeling cold, an impulse that tells us the body requires clothing and other accessories.
+This system of thought starts with the idea that the body has its impulses and needs, like feeling cold - an impulse that tells us the body requires clothing and other accessories.

 To procure these things, we need money, and to have money, we must work hard.